 In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a disclosure check, the School will carry out a risk assessment by reference to the criteria set out above.
-The assessment form must be signed by the Head of the School before a position is offered or confirmed.
+The assessment form must be signed by the COO, for operational staff and the Head for teaching staff before a position is offered or confirmed.